Support Page Content

 The Outstanding Graduate Student is awarded annually by the College of Education.
 Faculty recommend top graduates who are then interviewed by the SSOAR committee.
 This award recognizes a graduate student that best represents the mission, principles, and values of our College.

-Shamona Thompson Ross represents some of the best aspects of our dedicated undergraduate student body.
-We honor her with the College of Education Dean's Award.
+Josue Vasquez represents some of the best aspects of our diverse and dedicated undergraduate student body.
+We honor him with the College of Education Dean's Award.